dilee/PageProbe/README.md

 # PageProbe
-A go-lang based tool to analyse web pages
+A Golang based tool to analyse web pages